Effect-TS/effect/docs/index.md

 of the runtime (Node, Browser, Deno, Bun, etc).

-The user is expected to further install and use additional libraries such as "@effect/node" to integrate with specific runtimes and / or frameworks such as "@effect/express".
+The user is expected to further install and use additional libraries such as "@effect/platform-node" to integrate with specific runtimes and / or frameworks such as "@effect/opentelemetry".

 Includes modules from:

-- "@fp-ts/core"
-- "@fp-ts/data"
-- "@fp-ts/schema" (tbd)
-- "@fp-ts/optic"
+- "@effect/data"
 - "@effect/io"
+- "@effect/match"
-- "@effect/stm" (tbd)
+- "@effect/stm"
-- "@effect/stream" (tbd)
+- "@effect/stream"

 Note: don't use this package when developing libraries, prefer targeting individual dependencies.

 For the list of available modules look into: [index](https://effect-ts.github.io/effect/modules/index.ts.html)

-Some of the modules may be extended, for example [Fiber](https://effect-ts.github.io/effect/modules/Fiber.ts.html), to include sub-modules, in such cases you may find independent documentations in [Modules](https://effect-ts.github.io/effect/docs/modules)